PowerMeep/Minecraft-Modpack-Generator/README.md

 - [x] Generate modlist.html
 - [x] Generate overrides from layers
 - [x] Generate final zip file
+- [x] Attach client zip file to Discord message
 - [ ] Zip file can be downloaded from a url
-- [ ] Attach client zip file to Discord message
+  - Is this necessary?
+  - Every page refresh would have to generate a zip and attach a link to it

 ### Milestone 4
 **The builder is able to automatically start a Minecraft server.**